Category:

 Personal Life

 Mandela retired from politics in 1999 but continued his philanthropic activities.
 He earned much of his wealth from the royalties from his 1994 autobiography "Long Walk to Freedom."
-Hw was married three times.
+He was married three times.
 He married Evelyn Mase in 1944, and they had three children before divorcing in 1954.
-He then married Winnie Mandela in 1958, and they had two children and separated in 1999.
+Nelson then married Winnie Mandela in 1958, and they had two children and separated in 1999.
 His final marriage was to Graáa Mache in late 1998.
-Mandela died on December 5th, 2013.
+Nelson passed away after a prolonged respiratory infection on December 5, 2013, at the age of 95.
 He is buried in Qunu in the Eastern Cape Province.

 All net worths are calculated using data drawn from public sources.
 When provided, we also incorporate private tips and feedback received from the celebrities or their representatives.
 While we work diligently to ensure that our numbers are as accurate as possible, unless otherwise indicated they are only estimates.
 We welcome all corrections and feedback using the button below.